OXID-eSales/vat-tbe-services-documentation/configuration.rst

 |br|
 If a payment module is not compatible with :productname:`OXID eShop eVAT`, your OXID eShop uses only the standard VAT determination functionality, and the VAT determined may be incorrect.

-.. todo: Folgendes ergänzen, sobald Zahlungsmodule für eShop 7 verfügbar
+.. todo: #tbd: Folgendes ergänzen, sobald Zahlungsmodule für eShop 7 verfügbar
     You do :emphasis:`not` need to do anything if you
     * use a payment module without a quick purchase feature, for example :productname:`Unzer Payment for OXID`
     * use the :productname:`OXID eShop eVAT`-compatible payment modules :productname:`PayPal Checkout` or :productname:`Amazon Pay`.